statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

 ```

 The above will apply the `fpe-fnr` function on all properties with a "document path" that ends with `folkeregisteridentifikator` or `foedselsEllerDNummer`.
 The `fpe-fnr` takes one argument (the pseudonymization secret named `secret1`).

+### app-config

+Implementation specific configuration for the converter app.
+Can be nested and grouped in many levels.
+Will be treated as a genric Map and deserialized by the app specific [RawdataConverterFactory](https://github.com/statisticsnorway/rawdata-converter-coredux/blob/master/src/main/java/no/ssb/rawdata/converter/core/convert/RawdataConverterFactory.java).

+Could hold stuff like schema names, versions, etc...